Service Learning for Academic Credit

-All students will be enrolled in our online course entitled Global Community-Based Learning (4 U.S. credits), developed in collaboration with our school of record, Plymouth State University.
+All students will be enrolled in our online course entitled JU 330: Global Citizenship Service-Learning (3 U.S. credits), developed in collaboration with our school of record, Jacksonville University.
 Credit is awarded based on successful completion of service hours, the online modules, and a variety of assignments listed below.

 Global, community-based learning combines community service outside the U.S. with academic instruction, focusing on critical, reflective thinking and personal and civic responsibility.
 In this interdisciplinary course, the student will collaborate with a community partner abroad to complete a signature service project that addresses a significant problem, issue, or question as identified by the local host community.